Question: Who Pays The Beef Checkoff Program?

 The amount was established by the Beef Act and approved by 79 percent beef producers voting in a referendum.
 By law, half of the dollar collected can remain in the state to be invested in qualified programs.
 The beef checkoff was designed to increase consumer demand for beef and to create opportunities to enhance producer profitability.
 Checkoff dollars are invested in: promotion, research, consumer information, industry information, foreign marketing and producer communications programs.
 Some good examples of checkoff work are: the industry’s BSE preparedness and response; the Beef.
 It's What's for Dinner integrated marketing campaign; and the Beef Quality Assurance Program.

 6) I’m a dairy producer - why do I pay $1 per head?

 Although your primary business is producing milk, you also produce beef from the cows you send to market, or the male calves you sell.
 In fact, about 20 percent of the beef produced in the United States comes from dairy stock.
 Producers who helped write the Beef Act wanted to be certain that all producers who would benefit from increased beef demand would share in the cost of funding the program.
-Dairy producers are represented on state beef council boards and the Beef Board, which currently has 19 dairy members.
+Dairy producers are represented on state beef council boards and the Beef Board, which currently has about 20 dairy members.

 7) Can my state beef council get all of my checkoff money?
 Why does some of it have to go to the Cattlemen's Beef Board?
 I think my state beef council and CBB do some of the same things – isn’t this a duplication of efforts?